Camilo Osías

 Camilo Osías y Olaviano (March 23, 1889 – May 20, 1976), was a Filipino politician, twice for a short time President of the Senate of the Philippines.
 Along with American Mary A. Lane, Osías translated into English the poem Filipinas that was set to the Marcha Nacional Filipina, producing the Philippine Hymn, now the national anthem Lupang Hinirang.
+Until June 2026, Osías held the record for the second-shortest total tenure as Senate President at 26 days due to party changes after the war in 1952-1953, with each term lasting 13 days, making either the shortest single term in history.

 Biography

 Early life and education

 Osías attended school in Balaoan, Vigan and San Fernando, and was selected a government scholar to the United States in 1905.
 He studied at the University of Chicago in 1906 and 1907.
 He graduated from the Western Illinois State Teachers College at Macomb, Illinois in 1908, and from the Teachers College of Columbia University in New York City in 1910.